Magazine Base Pads for IPSC & USPSA Competition: 1911, 2011, CZ Shadow 2 & Tanfoglio Compared (2026)

 1. Empty the magazine completely — count rounds out, double-check by inspection.

 2. Depress the floorplate retention button through the witness hole using a small punch or the dedicated tool.
-The button is a small metal tab held captive by spring pressure; press it just enough to clear the floorplate slot.

 3. Slide the floorplate forward while maintaining downward pressure on the spring tower with your thumb.
 Do not release thumb pressure — the spring is under 10–15 kg of compression.
-Releasing it sends the spring, follower and tower across the room.

 4. Capture the spring tower as you slide the old floorplate off.
 Set tower, spring and follower aside in order.